PencilCode/reference/documents/turtle/click.html.md

 <!-- why doesn't it like it if I keep move etc. on next row -->
 <script type="demo">
 demo ->
-  speed Infinity
-  click (e) -> moveto e
+  label "Click anywhere to try the code out", 'top' speed Infinity click (e) -> moveto e
 </script>